semi-dlc/NEURON-C-fiber/ReadMe.md

 1. Install NEURON:
   Follow the official installation guide: https://www.neuron.yale.edu/neuron/
 2. Compile mod-files:
-  Navigate to the MOD_Tigerholm folder and compile the mod files: nrnivmodl MOD_Tigerholm
+  Navigate to the MOD_Tigerholm folder and ensure it has all .mod files Compile nrnivmodl of MOD_Tigerholm in NEURON
 3. Run the Model

 i) Deterministic